-New Heights – Warren Farm Community Project is a charity (registered in 2004) whose aim is to meet the needs of the most disadvantaged members of Kingstanding community and promote social cohesion.
+New Heights – Warren Farm Community Project: A registered charity since 2004 aiming to meet the needs of the most disadvantaged members of Kingstanding community and promote social cohesion.

 The objectives of the charity set out in its constitution lodged with the Charity Commission are to:

 - Reduce isolation of older people living within the area & promote their independence health & well-being.

 - Work with younger people supporting their development needs & helping them to raise their aspirations addressing social & health issues.

 - Work alongside vulnerable parents helping them to face the challenges of parenthood & personal & social development.